Kong/terraform-provider-konnect/docs/resources/event_gateway_consume_policy_decrypt.md

 - `failure_mode` (String) Describes how to handle failing encryption or decryption.
 Use `error` if the record should be rejected if encryption or decryption fails.
-Use `passthrough` to ignore encryption or decryption failure and continue proxying the record. must be one of ["error", "passthrough"]
+Use `passthrough` to ignore encryption or decryption failure and continue proxying the record. possible known values include one of ["error", "passthrough"]
 - `key_sources` (Attributes List) Describes how to find a symmetric key for decryption. (see [below for nested schema](#nestedatt--config--key_sources))
 - `part_of_record` (List of String) Describes the parts of a record to decrypt.